qtranslate/qtranslate-xt/README.md

 ## Description ##

-The qTranslate-XT plugin is an *eXTended* version of qTranslate-X that we as a community are trying to revive, since the [original plugin](https://wordpress.org/plugins/qtranslate-x/) is abandoned by its author.
-Our first goal is to maintain the main features of this plugin with the last Wordpress and PHP updates.
+The qTranslate-XT plugin is an *eXTended* version of qTranslate-X that we are trying to revive through a new community, since the [original plugin](https://wordpress.org/plugins/qtranslate-x/) is abandoned by its author.
+Our first goal is to maintain the essential features of this plugin with the last Wordpress and PHP updates.
 The migration to Gutenberg will be a critical milestone for the survival of this plugin.
-We are currently building a new organization [qTranslate](https://github.com/qTranslate) to give qTranslate a new life.
+We are currently building a [new organization](https://github.com/qtranslate) to give qTranslate a new life.
 Let's try together, anyone is welcome to participate!

-*Disclaimer: in many sections of the documentation and admin messages, the plugin is still named qTranslate-X and not qTranslate-XT, so don't be confused.*
+*Disclaimer: in many sections of the documentation and admin messages, the plugin is still named qTranslate-X and not qTranslate-XT, so don't be confused.
+We are in a transition phase.
+Check more in the FAQ section.*

-GitHub repository of the new repo: [https://github.com/qTranslate-Team/qtranslate-x.git](https://github.com/qTranslate/qtranslate-xt).
+GitHub repository of the new repo: [https://github.com/qtranslate/qtranslate-xt.git](https://github.com/qtranslate/qtranslate-xt).

 ## Installation ##

-The XT version is not an official plugin so it is not available at Wordpress.org.
-The initial installation must be done manually so you need the permissions to access the `plugins` folder of your Wordpress installation.
+Since the -XT version is not officially available at Wordpress.org the initial installation must be done *manually*.
+You require the permissions to access the `plugins` folder of your Wordpress installation.
 Contact your system administrator if needed.

-1. Download the [last release from GitHub](https://github.com/qTranslate/qtranslate-xt/releases), taking the archive either in zip or tar.gz format (usually zip for Windows users).
-Alternatively, for developers or those familiar with git, you can `git clone` the new repo.
+1. Download the [last release from GitHub](https://github.com/qTranslate/qtranslate-xt/releases) in zip or tar.gz format (usually zip for Windows users).
+Alternatively, for developers and those familiar with git, you can `git clone` the new repo.
 1. Uncompress the archive in your plugin folder (`/wp-content/plugins`).
 You should now have a folder `/wp-content/plugins/qtranslate-xt` with the files of this repo.
 1. Deactivate plugin qTranslate-X, qTranslate, mqTranslate, qTranslate Plus, zTranslate or any other multilingual plugin, if you are running any.
 1. Activate qTranslate-XT through the 'Plugins' (`/wp-admin/plugins.php`) configuration page in WordPress.

-For a first installation, if you didn't already have qTranslate-X, proceed with the initial setup:
+If you didn't already have qTranslate-X, proceed with the initial setup:

 1. Open Settings->Languages configuration page and add/delete/disable any languages you need.
 1. Add the "qTranslate Language Chooser" widget or "Language Switcher" menu item to let your visitors switch the language.